areejnasir/namasty-react/README.txt

     -suspense take have fallback like placeholder attribute -in this fallback you can return some peace of jsx like <h1>Loading...</h1>
     -it h1 tag will show before lazy component will load.

+# higher order component
+    -higher order componet is a simple javascript function that takes a component and return a component function -this component function aceept a props of higher order component and return some peace of JSX.
+    -like promoted lable component